 I’m also not a fan of color-coding books.
 I like to store them in alphabetical order.
 You definitely don’t have to do that, though.
 If your kids want to go there, let them set it up.

-Keep bookshelves tidy.
+Keep bookshelves tidy

 My kids each have a bookshelf in their bedroom, and the bottom shelf is reserved for books.
 Depending on the size of your bookshelf and how many books your kids have, you may or may not need to use bookends.
 If you don’t have bookends, but you feel like you need them, you can always use bins or baskets as bookends.
 For example, my son has the little Pokemon tins, and those work great for his bookends.
 Just like with other organizing projects, storing kids’ books in a tidy way is important.

-Store critical literacy kids’ books in a different spot.
+Store critical literacy kids’ books in a different spot

 If you are practicing critical literacy with your kids, I suggest storing those types of books in a different location than their other books.
 Why?
 Because critical literacy requires a lot of discussions.
 I love that, but I don’t want to try to fit that in right before bed.
 Instead, my goal at bedtime is to calm their minds and get them to sleep.
 It’s just not a great time to open up a big conversation for us.
 The exception, of course, would be if you want to carve out the time for critical literacy before bed.

 For that reason, I like to store my kids’ critical literacy books somewhere less accessible.
 (Otherwise, my kids might pull them out right before bed to read.)
 I’ll put them in a bin in their closet or on a higher shelf in their bedroom.
 Once we’ve had plenty of time to read it, discuss it, and analyze the text, I’ll put it on their bookshelf to pull out and read whenever they like.
 I do keep the books out after we have had lots of discussion regarding the topics in the book.
 And if the kiddos request a book, I will grab it and read.

-Store sentimental or specialty kids’ books somewhere safe.
+Store sentimental or specialty kids’ books somewhere safe

 Just like with critical literacy books, I like to store my kids’ sentimental books just out of reach until I think my kids are ready for them to be accessible.
 I just don’t want the pages to get torn or to see them covered in sticky fingers.
 I also like the idea that these special books can still be seen.
 For that reason, I like storing some of the sentimental books stacked flat on a higher bookshelf.
 That way, they’re on display, but they’re also safely away from sticky fingers.